bailey27/cppcryptfs/README.md

 cppcryptfs can mount all filesystems created by gocryptfs v0.7 and higher.
 Likewise, filesystems created by cppcryptfs with "long file names = off" can be mounted by gocryptfs v0.7 and higher.
 Filesystems with "long file names = on" can mounted by gocryptfs v0.9 and higher.

 The gocryptfs [compatability matrix](https://github.com/rfjakob/gocryptfs/wiki/Compatibility) provides more details. cppcryptfs *requires* the DirIV, EMENames and GCMIV128 feature flags.
 It *supports* LongNames and can create filesystems with the flag on and off.

+cppcryptfs supports only the default AES-GCM mode of gocryptfs.  cppcryptfs does not support the new optional AES-SIV mode of gocryptfs.